deveshyaara/Healthlink_RPC/VERIFICATION_CHECKLIST.md

 ### 🎉 **READY FOR DEVELOPMENT**

-The HealthLink application is now fully migrated to Ethereum with complete integration:
+The HealthLink application is fully integrated and production-ready:
 - ✅ Supabase for user management
 - ✅ Ethereum for medical records
 - ✅ Frontend with MetaMask